What Is a Mortgage?

 Mortgage processing

-Mortgage processing simply refers to the period of time between the application submission and the actual mortgage approval process.
-For the borrower, this period is mostly a waiting game, but it’s also important because it’s when they will get their interest rate locked in.
+Mortgage processing is the period between application submission and mortgage approval.
+For the borrower, this period is mostly a waiting game, but it’s also important because it’s when they can lock in their interest rate.
 The borrower will need to provide documents like pay stubs and tax returns for lender consideration.

 Mortgage approval

-During processing, the lender will verify all of the information on the borrower’s application.
+During processing, the lender will verify all information in the borrower’s application.
 Once the lender authenticates the borrower’s income, debt and other finances, as well as details about the home itself, it will approve the home loan.
 Around this point, the borrower will provide the agreed-upon down payment amount and all parties will settle on the closing costs.

 Closing

-Closing is simply the process of officially closing the home sale and transferring the title to the borrower.
-A closing meeting mostly consists of signing the necessary documents to facilitate the transfer of homeownership.
+Closing is the process of officially finalizing the home sale and transferring title to the borrower.
+A closing meeting primarily involves signing the necessary documents to complete the transfer of ownership.
 Then, the borrower will receive the keys to their new home.

 Summary of Money's guide to mortgages

-• Adjustable-rate mortgages are an alternative to fixed-rate loans.
-Monthly payments on ARMs can fluctuate based on the market.
+- Adjustable-rate mortgages are an alternative to fixed-rate loans.
+Monthly payments on ARMs can fluctuate with market conditions.